DHZ-calendar/SchoolCalendar/SchoolCalendar/GUIDE.md

 ![TimetableWithHourslots](static/readme_pics/timetable_with_hourslots.png)

-We now insert a few courses (1A, 2A, 3A, 4A, 5A): go to left menu -> Manage entities -> Courses -> Add new, and fill the forms with the information for the various courses (careful, if the course is 1A, then the year is 1 - it must be a number - and the section is A).
+We now insert a few courses (1A, 2A, 3A, 4A, 5A): go to left menu -> `Manage entities` -> `Courses` -> `Add new`, and fill the forms with the information for the various courses (careful, if the course is 1A, then the year is 1 - it must be a number - and the section is A).
 For example:

 ![CourseCreation](static/readme_pics/Course_creation.png)

 Notice that the Hour Slot Group field defines the school year of the current Course: in fact, you might have that there is a Course IA in both school year 2020-2021 and 2021-2022: you can differentiate among them by simply looking at the Hour Slot Group field!

-We now insert some subjects (left menu -> Manage entities -> Subjects -> Add New): Maths, Physics, Italian Literature, English Literature.
+We now insert some subjects (left menu -> `Manage entities` -> `Subjects` -> `Add New`): Maths, Physics, Italian Literature, English Literature.
 The Color field is used to define the color they will appear on the timetable.

 Let us now insert a few rooms: you do not need to insert all of them (although you are not prohibited either from doing so), but just the ones you believe will be likely to have conflicts (for instance, the laboratories that can be used by multiple courses).

-In order to add some rooms go to left menu -> Manage entities -> Rooms -> Add new.
+In order to add some rooms go to left menu -> `Manage entities` -> `Rooms` -> `Add new`.
 We create a couple of rooms, the Physics laboratory (with capacity 2, which means that can be used concurrently by two courses and not that it can fit only two students) and the Multimedia Laboratory (with capacity 1).

 ![RoomCreation](static/readme_pics/rooms_creation.png)

-It is time to add some teachers: go to left menu -> Manage entities -> Teachers -> Add new, and create a few teachers.
+It is time to add some teachers: go to left menu -> `Manage entities` -> `Teachers` -> `Add new`, and create a few teachers.
 We are going to create for this example the teachers Marie Curie, Dante Alighieri, Oscar Wilde and Carl Friedrich Gauss.

 Note that: the `username` field is going to be the username that the teacher will use in order to login - choose it carefully, there cannot be duplicates and it cannot contain spaces (we advise to use firstname_lastname, for instance dante_alighieri can be the username of the teacher Dante Alighieri).
 The email is instead required since the teacher is going to receive an email from SchoolCalendar, so that she can set her own password (she will use the account to check her personal timetable, she will not be able to alter anything since she is not an admin as you are!).
-The email is not sent automatically: you need to click the button `Send Invite` in the page left menu -> Manage entities -> Teachers.
+The email is not sent automatically: you need to click the button `Send Invite` in the page left menu -> `Manage entities` -> `Teachers`.

 ![TeacherCreate](static/readme_pics/teacher_create.png)

 We create now an absence block: our poor Dante cannot be present at school from 7:55 to 8:45 on Mondays, since he has to take care of his old friend Virgilio.
-Just go to left menu -> Manage entities -> Absence Blocks -> Add new, and fill the form with Dante's information.
+Just go to left menu -> `Manage entities` -> `Absence Blocks` -> `Add new`, and fill the form with Dante's information.

 ![AbsenceBlockCreation](static/readme_pics/absence_block_create.png)